Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for dogs.

 Pet Euthanasia, The Last Resort

-If your dog or cat has arrived at a point where nothing more can be done medically, your vet may suggest you schedule a euthanasia appointment.
-As sad as this may be, you may also have questions about what happens exactly and what to expect.
+If your dog or cat has arrived at a point where nothing more can be done medically, your vet may suggest that you schedule a euthanasia appointment.
+As sad as this may be, you may also have questions about what exactly happens and what to expect.

 Having worked at an animal hospital, I have seen my fair share of euthanasia procedures.
 If this is the first time you will have a pet euthanized, you may have questions that perhaps you do not feel comfortable asking your veterinarian.
 I can help to clarify what happens and how.

-- If you decide to stay, then you will be given one of those specially reserved slots mentioned above.
+If you decide to stay, then you will be given one of those specially reserved slots mentioned above.
 At these times, there are no other clients or pets scheduled as a form of respect.

 Your pet will get the quiet ambiance it deserves.
 The veterinarian will not be rushed or under any pressure.
 There are no other clients waiting or emergency appointments coming.
 You will be allowed to take your time in saying goodbye to your pet.

 Choosing Disposal Options